 If you’re looking for a tool to automatically analyze your data, create a free Compass dashboard here.

 3. They Optimize their First Point of Contact With the Customer

 A critical element in stores that have great conversion rates is a good first contact with the customer.
-In ecommerce, this means perfecting landing pages.
+In ecommerce, this means perfecting landing pages and relevant content.

 Well-crafted landing pages are critical for good conversions and profitability, but difficult to get right.
 The average store loses the majority of their potential buyers (over 60%) during the first encounter.

 While many entrepreneurs worry only about the homepage, ecommerce experts agree that managing several points of entrance is the best way to design a perfect consumer experience.
 In our sample, we found that top-performing websites have, on average, 267 landing pages.

 But how do these landing pages perform?
 One good way of looking into landing page performance is examining bounce rates.
 A bounce happens when visitors have a bad first impression with a page and leave without performing any actions on the site.

 Our top 150 stores have similar bounce rates (43%), compared with Best Buy (41%) and Amazon (37%).
 In contrast, the average online store has over 60% of their users leaving without performing a single action.